AmitKumarDas/Decisions/blogs/code_that_lasts.md

 malleable to the forces of change"_ ?

 ### Devil is in the details
-The stuff that I am going to write below needs to change based on my experiences and observations.
+The stuff that I am going to write below will change based on my experiences and observations.
 These details should be a live document.
 These are the details that I believe will _make code more malleable to changes without cracking or being prone to bugs_.